 Also, there seemed no reason to mess with the program.
 Blue Byline has actually fared well online, a success I attribute to the public’s general curiosity about the field of law enforcement.
 People are hungry for crime stories, and news outlets (not to mention Hollywood) have been eager to satisfy that craving.
 By my estimation about half of the front page stories relate to some aspect of police work, which provides a wealth of topics for discussion in this column.

 Recently, however, I have reconsidered my editor’s suggestion.
 I have already written a handful of columns wherein I intentionally wandered outside the figurative police tape.
-Those included: a story about a charter flight with Congressman Norm Dicks; a reminiscence about a buddy trip to the Arizona desert; and there was the politically charged discussion about Mitt Romney’s bullying incident.
+Those included: a story about a charter flight with Congressman Norm Dicks; a reminiscence about a buddy trip to the Arizona desert; a politically charged discussion about Mitt Romney’s bullying incident.

 Regardless of the response, these incursions into broader issues were a welcome change.
-So, while I will continue the police-related discussion on issues and incidents both local and national issues, I might occasionally ask for your indulgence in order to thrash around (with apologies to “Monty Python”) something completely different.
+So, while I will continue the police-related discussion on issues and incidents both local and national, I might occasionally ask for your indulgence in order to thrash around (with apologies to “Monty Python”) something completely different.

-I will entitle these columns “Choir Practice,” the term coined by former LAPD cop and best-selling author, Joseph Wambaugh, for cops who gather at the end of shift to blow off steam.
+I will entitle these columns “Choir Practice,” the term coined by former LAPD cop and best-selling author, Joseph Wambaugh, which refers to the end-of-shift gathering of cops, typically at a bar (where there is little to no singing, as per the inset).
 Light or serious, I will always try to keep the voice of the fictitious “reasonable person” (whose judgment is the basis for our criminal code) in mind when I do.